 A non-writing writer is a monster courting insanityFranz Kafka

 I love to write within the embrace of that kind of intimate ambiance, for the things that I wanna say flow out more easily… my inspiration quadruples.
 The television playing loud all day, my mind that remains alert when my boys are alone in the other room, and all of these upheavals, have contributed to a drop in my energy level and inspiration.
 I have lost my writing cadence, thus write less, thus feel miserable and irritated, I feel that there’s something missing in my life.

-The ideas are there, that’s for sure, but the lack of time (for I write turtleishly), and my fear of constantly editing my writings badly are causing inside of me a warfare between my ego (for it’s always telling me to write-and-publish-no-matter-what-I’m-good) and reasoning (I need to write very well so that readers might get a good experience), and I am there, trying to reason and tame my ego, and trying to balance reasoning with a pint of self-importance.
+The ideas are there, that’s for sure, but the lack of time (for I write turtleishly), and my constant fear of badly editing my writings are causing inside of me a warfare between my ego (for it’s always telling me to write-and-publish-no-matter-what-I’m-good) and reasoning (I need to write very well so that readers might get a good experience), and I am there, trying to reason and tame my ego, and trying to balance reasoning with a pint of self-importance.

-I know that I still have a long way to go.
-I need to practice more so that I can get better at writing; practice and learn from my mistakes so that I don’t make those same mistakes again; learn and practice until that my writing process becomes so easy that I am able to gain the necessary confidence that will help me naturally write more everyday, thus, relieve my mind and heart of all these worlds that haunt my imagination and cause my alienation.
+I know that I still have a long way to go; I need to practice more so that I can get better at writing; practice and learn from my mistakes so that I don’t make those same mistakes again; learn and practice until that my writing process becomes so easy that I am able to gain the necessary confidence that will help me naturally write more every day, thus, relieve my mind and heart of all these worlds that haunt my imagination and cause my alienation.

 Writing.
 Writing.
 Writing.
-In the end, this method of artistic expression has been the only medium through which I had been able to express myself when I was choking on destructive feelings, when my truth couldn’t flow towards your sea, or when the repressed words and my repressed thoughts were strangling me until I couldn’t breathe, until I was losing my mind.
-And then writing opened its benevolent arms so as to welcome me, and my life changed completely.
-It was my cure from hysteria.
-I have to take it out or else I accumulate a poison that slowly kills me from the inside.
-So yes, a non-writing writer is really a monster courting insanity, I confirm.
+In the end, this method of artistic expression has been the only medium through which I had been able to express myself when I was choking on destructive feelings — when my truth couldn’t flow towards your sea, or when the repressed words and my repressed thoughts were strangling me until I couldn’t breathe, until I was losing my mind.
+And then writing opened its benevolent arms so as to welcome me, and my life changed completely; writing is indeed an effective panacea.